 New COVID-19 cases plummet in California

 California ranked 50th among the states where coronavirus was spreading the fastest on a per-person basis, a USA TODAY Network analysis of Johns Hopkins University data shows.
-In the latest week coronavirus cases in the United States decreased 18.9% from the week before, with 232,421 cases reported.
-With 11.87% of the country's population, California had 4.56% of the country's cases in the last week.
-Across the country, four states had more cases in the latest week than they did in the week before.
+In the latest week coronavirus cases in the United States decreased 23.9% from the week before, with 176,891 cases reported.
+With 11.87% of the country's population, California had 4.68% of the country's cases in the last week.
+Across the country, eight states had more cases in the latest week than they did in the week before.

-Across California, cases fell in 36 counties, with the best declines in Sacramento, Alameda and Santa Clara counties.
+Across California, cases fell in 40 counties, with the best declines in San Diego, Los Angeles and Riverside counties.

-Kern County reported 267 cases and three deaths in the latest week.
-A week earlier, it had reported 403 cases and three deaths.
-Throughout the pandemic it has reported 109,298 cases and 1,376 deaths.
+Kern County reported 356 cases and seven deaths in the latest week.
+A week earlier, it had reported 267 cases and seven deaths.
+Throughout the pandemic it has reported 109,654 cases and 1,383 deaths.

 >> See how your community has fared with recent coronavirus cases

-Within California, the worst weekly outbreaks on a per-person basis were in Siskiyou, Del Norte and Humboldt counties.
-Adding the most new cases overall were Los Angeles County, with 1,760 cases; San Diego County, with 1,149 cases; and Sacramento County, with 750.
-Weekly case counts rose in 21 counties from the previous week.
-The worst increases from the prior week's pace were in Tulare, Riverside and San Bernardino counties.
+Within California, the worst weekly outbreaks on a per-person basis were in Siskiyou, Humboldt and Shasta counties.
+Adding the most new cases overall were Los Angeles County, with 1,370 cases; Sacramento County, with 646 cases; and San Diego County, with 591.
+Weekly case counts rose in 13 counties from the previous week.
+The worst increases from the prior week's pace were in Kern, Santa Clara and Placer counties.

 >> Track coronavirus cases across the United States